-The machine used in CNC machining is a milling machine, also called a “CNC machining centre”.
+The machine used in CNC machining is a milling machine, also called a “CNC machining center”.
 It uses a cutting tool called a “milling cutter” to machine the blocks of material.
 This machine ensures the production of plastic or metal parts.
 It is used for visual and mechanical prototypes.
 It is also possible to produce prototypes by unit or in series.
 Generally, the milling machine is automated by a software package called computer-aided design (CAD).
 A CAD model determines the geometry (size and shapes) of the products to be machined.
-In most cases, we need these 3D files to launch a production.
+In most cases, we need these 3D files to launch production.

 Process: Firstly, the material block is fixed to a table in the machine.
 Then the milling cutter mills the part using two movements, one forward and the other cutting (by rotation effect).
 The rotational movement of the cutter is enabled by a spindle.
 The milling machine can have 3 or 5 axes.
-In the case of a 3-axis milling machine, the milling cutter moves along 3 co-ordinates, x, y and z.
+In the case of a 3-axis milling machine, the milling cutter moves along 3 co-ordinates, x, y, and z.
 Finally, the milled part is removed from the machine.

 - The milling cutters can be differentiated by their type of teeth, cutting direction or shape.